• Skip to primary navigation

 Get Help Now

 Additionally, if your child has been denied access, for example, to special education services, you should retain a lawyer.
-An attorney specializing in disabilities and civil rights both through federal and state laws is the right professional to help you.
+An attorney specializing in disabilities and civil rights under federal and state laws is the right professional to help you.

 Professional Delaware cerebral palsy lawyers are skilled in legal matters, but they also have specialized expertise in disabilities, civil rights, birth injuries, and medical malpractice.
 This combination of knowledge will help your family make a strong case and file a lawsuit with the best chance of success.